A brief introduction to Luoyang Attractions

 Laochung/Luoyang Old Town

 Although consisting of a small area (really just two streets and a nearby temple) Luoyang’s old town is well worth a visit for the charming city wall and long street lined with art and craft sellers.
 You can pick up a wealth of hand-made (carved, painted etc) gifts and mementos for next to nothing.
+Definitely one of the top Luoyang attractions!

 It’s best to go later in the afternoon and then as the sun sets you can turn on to Laocheng with its food-stalls situated under the bright red hanging lights.
 There is plenty to sample from barbecue to Ice cream and freshly squeezed juices.
 The more adventurous can try a stick of freshly grilled scorpions.